Logflare/logflare/docs/docs.logflare.com/docs/self-hosting/index.md

 Cipher used is AES with a 256-bit key in GCM mode.

+If `LOGFLARE_DB_ENCRYPTION_KEY` environement variable is not provided, a default hardcoded encryption key will be used.

 ### Rolling Encryption Keys

 In order to roll encryption keys and migrate existing encrypted data, use the `LOGFLARE_DB_ENCRYPTION_KEY_RETIRED` environment variable.